MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 To configure Linux log file monitoring, perform the following steps:

 ::: moniker range="sc-om-2019"
-1. Import the [latest SCOM 2019 Linux management pack](https://www.microsoft.com/download/details.aspx?id=58208) using the standard process for installing a management pack.
+1. Import the [latest System Center Operations Manager 2019 Linux management pack](https://www.microsoft.com/download/details.aspx?id=58208) using the standard process for installing a management pack.
-2. Install the new Linux agent on the Linux servers manually or by [using Discovery wizard](/system-center/scom/manage-deploy-crossplat-agent-console).
+2. Install the new Linux agent on the Linux servers manually or by [using Discovery wizard](/system-center/System Center Operations Manager/manage-deploy-crossplat-agent-console).
 3. Install the latest OMSAgent on each Linux computer that you want to monitor.
    Use the following commands: